Project-Plex/PlexSportScanner/README.md

     * '/raid0/data/module/Plex/sys/Plex Media Server/',                          # Thecus
     * '/raid0/data/PLEX_CONFIG/Plex Media Server/'                               # Thecus Plex community

- - Download the latest release from https://github.com/mmmmmtasty/SportScanner/releases
+ - Download the latest release from https://github.com/Project-Plex/PlexSportScanner/releases
- - Extract files
+ - Extract files, example: PlexSportScanner V.0.9.1
  - Copy the extracted directory "Scanners" into your Plex main folder location - check the list above for more clues
  - Copy the extracted directory "SportScanner.bundle" into the Plug-ins directory in your main folder location - check the list above for more clues
  - You may need to restart Plex